 - Clothes Aid (Children's Air Ambulance, Make a Wish Foundation, NSPCC)

 - ADRA UK (cash collections)

 - Against Breast Cancer (Recycling Clothes Company Limited*).

 - Air Ambulance Service (RAMs Collections Limited)

 - Marie Curie (cash collections House to House)

 - Save the Children (cash collections)

-- Shelter (cash collections)
+- Shelter (cash collections and direct debit collections)